 There are some things to keep in mind whenever you browse online:

 Scrutinize the ads before clicking on them.
-Are there any grammar mistakes?
+Do you notice grammar mistakes?
 Does it look poorly photoshopped?
 Do the fonts look strange?
 If you have any doubts, better not click on it.

 Use security software.
 Antimalware and antivirus will protect your device, and a password manager will guard your online accounts.
-Many people wait for something to happen before setting it all up.
+Many people wait for something to happen before setting up security software.
 Don’t be that person – protect your devices and accounts now, and you will never have to deal with the consequences of a cyberattack.